Dropbox: Folder Settings and Permissions

 There are two levels of access you, as an owner, can grant a collaborator in U-M Dropbox: Can view (viewer) and Can edit (editor).
 The chart below includes what each role can and can't do with shared folders (and files).

-Note: You cannot assign the Can edit permission at the file level in U-M Dropbox unless they are web-based files like Microsoft Word documents.
+Note: You cannot assign the Can edit permission at the file level in U-M Dropbox unless the files are web-based, like Microsoft Word documents.
 All files are Can view unless Can edit access is given at the folder level in which the file resides.

 Additional Resources